radius-project/radius/docs/content/user-guides/authoring/bicep-templates/index.md

 ## Create a template module

-Begin by creating a new Bicep file defining the resources you want to include in your module.
+Begin by creating a new Bicep file defining the resources you want to include in your module, as well as any parameters that define other resources or customization values used by these resources.

 For this example, we'll use a container resource where a central monitoring team requires a liveness probe to be configured on port 3000:

 {{< rad file="snippets/container.bicep" embed=true >}}